How To Stop Dog Chewing Permanently! ULTIMATE Guide

 I mean you wouldn’t yell or spank your baby, would you?
 Just for acting out because they are in pain due to their teeth.

-It’s understandable that they will have urges to sink their sore teeth into things and sometimes that might mean your personal belongings.
+Understandably, they will have urges to sink their sore teeth into things, and sometimes that might mean your personal belongings.

 Older dogs who are wreaking havoc on your home and personal belongings by chewing are doing so for a whole other set of reasons.

-Whatever the reason or the age there are ways to train them.
+Whatever the reason or age, there are ways to train them.